achimt/coursera3ProgAssg/README.md

 It contains the following files:

-analyseHumanActivitDataset.R - an R script that produces a summary file from the HARUS dataset.
-This script calls all the other functions in the order given below. load_dat.R 		- an R function that loads all the data files and returns them in a list combine_dat.R 		- an R function that combines the data files from this list into one data frame xtract_columns.R 	- an R function that extracts from the data frame columns with info on mean and standard deviation of measured variables in the HARUS dataset calc_motion_avg.R 	- an R function that summarises the columns in the previously created clean dataset by their mean
+-analyseHumanActivitDataset.R - an R script that produces a summary file from the HARUS dataset.
+This script calls all the other functions in the order given below.
+-load_dat.R 		- an R function that loads all the data files and returns them in a list -combine_dat.R 		- an R function that combines the data files from this list into one data frame -xtract_columns.R 	- an R function that extracts from the data frame columns with info on mean and standard deviation of measured variables in the HARUS dataset
+-calc_motion_avg.R 	- an R function that summarises the columns in the previously created clean dataset by their mean

-README.md		- this file
+-README.md		- this file
-CodeBook.md		- a detailed description of the data cleaning process
+-CodeBook.md		- a detailed description of the data cleaning process